aarron-lee/legion-go-tricks/README.md

 ### Bazzite bugs

-- hhd 2.0 bug - game controller stops working when detached/reattached.
+- (2024/03/21) BazziteOS - Mangohud performance overlay is reporting inaccurate power consumption
-  - fixed, update to the latest bazzite
+  - device is not actually consuming the reported power amounts
 - autoVRAM can be buggy, disabling it in the bios is recommended
   - fix is being tested